cardano-community/guild-operators/docs/Scripts/gliveview.md

 The tool can be run in legacy mode with only standard ASCII characters for terminals with trouble displaying the box-drawing characters.
 Run `./gLiveView.sh -h` to show available command-line parameters or permanently set it directly in script.

+!!! info "Note !!"
+    Keeping gLiveView to it's intent of being a dashboard and not a full-fledged monitoring tool, we intend to keep most relevant information for a node operator in a minimalistic dashboard, accordingly - gLiveView runs by default in compact mode.
+One can enable verbose mode by pressing 'v' to unhide additional fields.

 A sample output from both core and relay together with peer analysis:

 === "Core"